Emulator Issues #7621

 To reproduce this, load up a game where you can easily see a difference between saves (i.e. being able to save in a different location), then save a few times, and try to save somewhere else that will be different than your initial save.
 Then, kill Dolphin's process, terminating it unexpectedly.
 You should find that you're at an older save that did flush successfully, or that no changes were saved at all.

-Updated by Nick.Pelone almost 10 years ago
+Updated by Nick.Pelone about 10 years ago

 I can confirm being able to reproduce this bug.
 It seems to have appeared around cc6db8cf26c1508ae382912bc25e64aaf12e0543,